| Brand Name | Titralac |

 | Patient Assistance Program | Available |

-Calcium carbonate is used to treat calcium deficiencies, osteoporosis, acid indigestion, and heartburn by providing a source of calcium and neutralizing stomach acid.
+Calcium carbonate is prescribed to treat calcium deficiency, osteoporosis, acid indigestion, and heartburn by supplying a source of calcium, and also counteracting the stomach acid.

-Yes, Calcium Carbonate can interact with certain medications, including antibiotics and thyroid medications.
-Always inform your healthcare provider about all medications you're taking.
+Yes, the Calcium Carbonate does react with some of the drugs, such as antibiotics and thyroid drugs.
+Always report to your healthcare provider about all medications that you are taking.

 Related Conditions |